kindaran/convert_to_ynab/README.md

 **NOTE: this code represents a specific point in time in my ongoing learning of Python.
 Certain code usage or patterns don't necessarily represent how I might code today.**

 # Using the Application
-The dist/ directory contains a runtime executable of the Python script based on compiling with PyInstaller using default settings.
-The entire directory needs to be placed on the harddrive and then call the executable.
+I created an executable with PyInstaller using default settings.
+This creates a dist directory which needs to be placed on the harddrive and then call the executable.
 The executable has command line parameters as follows:
   * requires a path for source files (excluding a final "\\")
   * requires a path for output files  (excluding a final "\\")
   * NOTE: source files are archived to a "\loaded" subdirectory under the source file path